Biology (BIO)

 BIO 150 Laboratory Methods in Biology - 1-3 Hours

 This course is designed to meet the needs of the student who requires or desires laboratory experience in a particular area of biology additional to that available as part of the regularly offered coursework.
 The area of study will vary with the needs of the student.
-Prerequisites: at least one introductory course in the biology and consent of the department chair.
+Prerequisites: at least one introductory course in biology and consent of the department chair.
 Laboratory fee.
-Offered each semester for Deerfield traditional undergraduate.
-Delivery mode: Deerfield traditional undergraduate.
+Delivery mode: Florida undergraduate.

 BIO 300 Environmental Conservation - 3 Hours